xsf/xsf-tools/README.md

 Executable scripts in this package:

-build.py - builds HTML and PDF from XEP XML sources cronjob.py - performs periodical maintanance tasks testscript.py - testscript for developers
+* build.py - builds HTML and PDF from XEP XML sources
+* cronjob.py - performs periodical maintanance tasks, right now deferring
+* testscript.py - testscript for developers

 All scripts have a help function that can be called with '-h'.